NETWAYS/jenkins-training/Pipeline/02_verketten.md

 !SLIDE bullets noprint
 # Chaining
-* The Python job now requires the docker job to be build first
+* The Python job now requires the docker job to be built first
 * There are multiple ways to model this dependency with Jenkins

 ~~~SECTION:notes~~~